MicrosoftDocs/cpp-docs/docs/windows/arrangement-of-controls-on-dialog-boxes.md

 Guides appear as blue dotted lines across the dialog box displayed in the editor and corresponding arrows in the rulers at the top and along the left side of the **Dialog Editor**.
 The sizing handles of controls snap to guides when the controls are moved, and guides snap to controls if there are no controls previously snapped to the guide.
 When a guide is moved, controls that are snapped to it move as well.
 Controls snapped to more than one guide are resized when one of the guides is moved.

-- To create a guide, within the ruler, select once to create a guide, or double-click to launch the **Guide Settings** dialog box where you can specify guide settings.
+- To create a guide within the ruler, select once to create a guide, or double-click to launch the **Guide Settings** dialog box where you can specify guide settings.

-- To set a guide, on the dialog box, select the guide and drag it to a new position, or select the arrow in the ruler to drag the associated guide.
+- To set a guide on the dialog box, select the guide and drag it to a new position, or select the arrow in the ruler to drag the associated guide.

    The coordinates of the guide are displayed in the status bar at the bottom of the window and in the ruler or move the pointer over the arrow in the ruler to display the exact position of the guide.